oamg/leapp-repository/docs/source/configuring-ipu.md

 #### LEAPP_TARGET_PRODUCT_CHANNEL
 The alternative to the --channel leapp option.
 As a parameter accepts a channel acronym.
 E.g. `eus` or `e4s`.
 For more info, see the leapp preupgrade --help.
 In case the beta channel is required, use the `LEAPP_DEVEL_TARGET_PRODUCT_TYPE` envar instead.

-#### LEAPP_UNSUPPORTED
-Necessary to use in case you use any envar with the LEAPP_DEVEL prefix (see the list in the next section) and in case you use the –whitelist-experimental option for the Leapp tool.

-#### LEAPP_VERBOSE
-Enables debug logging.
-Equivalent to --verbose, which takes precedence.

 ### Development variables
 ```{note}
 To use development variables, the LEAPP_UNSUPPORTED variable has to be set.
 ```

-#### LEAPP_DEVEL_DATABASE_SYNC_OFF
-If set to `1`, leapp will disable explicit synchronization on the SQLite database.
-The positive effect is significant speedup of leapp execution, however it comes at the cost of risking a corrupted database, so it is currently used for testing / development purposes only.

 #### LEAPP_DEVEL_ENABLE_LIVE_MODE
 If set to `1`, enable the use of the experimental live mode